 The Cobb County GA police officer then told her she needed to get in his vehicle and go back to the scene with him.
 She went back to the scene, at his insistence.
 Once at the roadway, the first Cobb police officer smelled alcohol on her breath and suspected driving while intoxicated.

-He then attempted to get Client to perform some field sobriety tests, which she declined, based on advice she had received from the prior Marietta DUI attorney she had hired after her last drunk driving arrest.
-She (and everyone else in America) has the right to decline ALL field sobriety test requests by ANY police officer, because they are 100% voluntary and optional.
-So, Client correctly exercised her constitutional right to decline to do any sobriety field tests.
+He then attempted to get the Client to perform some field sobriety tests, which she declined, based on advice she had received from the prior Marietta DUI attorney she had hired after her last drunk driving arrest.
+She (and everyone else in America) has the right to decline ALL field sobriety test requests by ANY police officer because they are 100% voluntary and optional.
+So, the Client correctly exercised her constitutional right to decline to do any sobriety field tests.

 The officer arrested her despite the fact that she did not attempt to perform field evaluations.
-The officer then read her the implied consent warning required under Georgia implied consent law, which basically says that her refusal to agree to take the requested breath, blood or urine test (the officer’s option) would result in her Georgia driver’s license being suspended for one full year.
-Because alcohol was suspected as the impairing substance, the officer requested a breathalyzer test.
+The officer then read her the implied consent warning required under Georgia implied consent law, which basically says that her refusal to agree to take the requested breath, blood, or urine test (the officer’s option) would result in her Georgia driver’s license being suspended for one full year.
+Because alcohol was suspected as an impairing substance, the officer requested a breathalyzer test.

 Our Client spoke up, saying she preferred a blood test.
 Although the officer is NOT required to honor such a request from a DUI detainee, for the person’s choice of implied consent test, this Cobb police officer did not insist on a breath test.
-He re-read implied consent for a blood test.
+He re-read the implied consent for a blood test.

 She was charged with DUI alcohol per se – OCGA 40-6-391 subsection (a)(5), for being over the legal limit.
-Because no field tests were attempted or performed, by Client and her driving was not observed by any officer (and could have been a total accident, due to heavy rain) the Cobb County officer did not charge her with being DUI alcohol less safe.
+Because no field tests were attempted or performed, by the Client, and her driving was not observed by any officer (and could have been a total accident, due to heavy rain) the Cobb County officer did not charge her with being DUI alcohol less safe.

-Client hired DUI lawyer William C. “Bubba” Head as her criminal defense attorney.
+The client hired DUI lawyer William C. “Bubba” Head as her criminal defense attorney.
 Her DUI case would be heard at Cobb County State Court, which offers either a bench trial (non-jury) or a trial by jury.